rejetto forum

 « Last post by danny on November 25, 2025, 01:47:12 PM »

 Edit: Also compatible with a pre-2025 hfs.ini file; if you happened to have an old backup handy from original M or K (remember to exit before copying the ini file to the same folder as hfs.exe).
-That would cause it to simply go back to work as expected.
+Using the old ini file will simply cause it to go back to work as expected.

 Everything else / Re: Saying Hi again :)